trifiasco/dotfiles/README.md

 - Add antigen as a submodule to be automatically installed
 - Add setup scripts for the other dependencies
 - Cleanup - remove dead and obsolete dotfiles
+    - .vimrc - not maintained anymore
-- Check nvim related TODOs in [migration-to-nvim-with-lua](./migration-to-nvim-with-lua.md)
+- Check nvim related TODOs in [docs/nvim-todos.md](./docs/nvim-todos.md)